fshowalter/franksmovielog.com-v1/content/reviews/casablanca-1942.md

 That's not just funny, it's Billy Wilder funny.

 But the film pivots with ease.
 Grounded in relatable emotions, the melodrama packs a punch.
 Consider how Rick spits venom at Ilsa, saying: "Well, I guess neither one of our stories is very funny.
 Tell me, who was it you left me for?
-Was it Lazlo, or were there others in between or… aren't you the kind that tells?"
+Was it Laszlo, or were there others in between or… aren't you the kind that tells?"

 No weepy speeches, just relatable emotion setup by an earlier scene between a drunken Rick and Sam: